matthew-ia/cayo/README.md

 **ElderJS** is an opinionated static site generator and web framework built with SEO in mind.
 The origin story of ElderJS is quite similar to Cayo's: people needed to something tailored to their use-case, so they decided to make it themselves.
 ElderJS includes a lot of cool features like "build hooks", and is also zero-JS first!

+---

-### Contributions
+## Contributions

-Since Cayo was built and designed specifically for use case at work, it probably won't be actively maintained nor will it take feature requests unless they generally expand upon it's customizability.
+Since Cayo was built and designed specifically for use case at work, it probably won't be actively maintained nor will it take pull requests unless they fix bugs or generally expand upon it's configurability.
 Forking and building upon Cayo for your own use case is heavily encouraged!